gohugoio/hugo/content/content-management/shortcodes.md

 ### `gist`

 Bloggers often want to include GitHub gists when writing posts.
-Let's supposed we want to use the following [gist][examplegist]:
+Let's suppose we want to use the following [gist][examplegist]:

 ```html
 https://gist.github.com/spf13/7896402